JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

   //...
 }

-If there’s any error, the `onerror` function callback is fired:
+If there's any error, the `onerror` function callback is fired:

 connection.onerror = error => {
   console.log(\`WebSocket error: ${error}\`)